Techtonica/curriculum/projects/week-1-worksheet.md

 ### Part 2 - Set up a text file using only bash and vim
 - [ ] Use bash to rename your screenshot 'name-bash-profile.png', replacing 'name' with your first name.
-- [ ] Use bash to make a file called name-assessment.txt, replacing 'name' with your first name.
+- [ ] Use bash to make a file called name-week-1-worksheet.txt, replacing 'name' with your name.
 - [ ] Use only the vim editor to answer the following questions in your new file.

 ### Part 3 - Questions - Please answer each question in one or a few sentences.